5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

-# Lenovo T530 Hackinosh OpenCore (DSTD-less)
+# Lenovo Thinkpat T530 Hackinosh OpenCore (DSTD-less)

-## About
-This Repo contains an EFI Folder with configs for running macOS Catalina or Big Sur with either a patched DSDT or DSDT-less on a Lenovo T530 Laptop.
+This Repo contains an EFI Folder with configs for running macOS Catalina or Big Sur with either a patched DSDT or DSDT-less on the Lenovo T530 Laptop.
 The EFI for running macOS on the Lenovo T530 includes 2 configs:

 1. config_DSDT.plist

-This is 100% working for T530 Models wih both HD (AAPL,ig-platform-id 03006601) or HD+ Displays (AAPL,ig-platform-id 04006601).
+This config is working 100% for T530 Models wih both HD (AAPL,ig-platform-id 03006601) or HD+ Display (AAPL,ig-platform-id 04006601).
 If you just want to have a well running System, use this!
-You need to rename the config to config.plist, though in order to boot with this.
-But before you do, open the config and have a look at "ACPI > Add" and enable either DSDT-HD.aml or DSDT-HD+.aml (never both) depending on the Display Panel of your T530.
-Check the commente of the entries to decide which one you need enable.
+You need to rename the config to config.plist in order to boot with this.
+But before you do, open the config and have a look at the "ACPI > Add" section.
+Enable either DSDT-HD.aml or DSDT-HD+.aml (never both) depending on the display panel of your T530.
+Check the comments of the entries to decide which one you need to enable.
+By default, the DSDT for HD+ panels is enabled.

+### Isssue:
-Isssue: you can't start Windows from within the BootPicker of OpenCore if you run a Dual Boot Setup using a single HDD/SSD for both Windows and MacOS, because it gives you ACPI Errors.
-Workaround: use the F12 Bootmenu to run Windows instead to bypass OpenCore.
+- you can't boot Windows from within OpenCore if you use a single HDD/SSD for both Windows and MacOS.
+It gives you ACPI Errors.
+Workaround: use the F12 Bootmenu and select "WindowsBootManager" instead to bypass OpenCore and boot windows (which is recommended anyway).

 2. config_DSDT-less.plist

 This config runs macOS without a patched DSDT making use of ACPI Hotpatches (SSDT files and ACPI patches in the config).
-This is independent of the installed BIOS Version and also runs smoother and snappier.
-The current config is for T530 Models with HD+ Displays (Resolution ≥1600x900 px).
-If you have a Laptop with a lower resolution you need to add the correct Framebuffer-Patch for IntelHD 4000 (AAPL,ig-platform-id 03006601).
+This is the recommended method which is independent of the installed BIOS Version and also runs smoother and snappier.
+The default config is for T530 Models with HD+ displays (Resolution ≥1600x900 px).
+If you have a model with a HD panel you need to add the correct Framebuffer-Patch for IntelHD 4000 (AAPL,ig-platform-id 03006601).

-Currently not working:
+### Issues:

 - Lid: Sleep/Clamshell Mode and switching over the Main Display to an External Monitor when the lid is closed
 - Power LED keeps pulsing after exiting sleep